 Most flights range from 1-2 hours of flight time.
 The overall length of the lesson could include another 30 minutes to de-brief your flight and discuss any areas that you can read-up on at home.
 At Cape Fear Aviation Flight Training, you will only be charged for flight time.
-We do NOT charge for ground training following a flight.
+We do NOT charge for pre-briefing or post-flight debriefing.

 What is solo flight?

 A solo flight is a major achievement during a pilot's training where you're endorsed to fly by yourself.
 Of course, before soloing, you and your instructor will work together to ensure you can safely, consistently, and correctly control and land the airplane you're training in.
 But after your first solo, you are free to take that airplane and fly at our airfield whenever you'd like!*

 How many hours does it take to solo?

 Most students are ready to solo around 10-15 hours of flight instruction, but each student is different.
 Some can solo in as little at 6, while others might take as long as 20.
 If your training is broken up across many weeks, or lessons are plagued by cancellations due to weather, it may take a longer amount of time to solo.

 What happens after I solo?

 When you complete your first solo, you'll start cross-country flight training with your flight instructor.
 When this training is complete, you'll perform some solo cross-country flying.

 What is cross-country flying?